A general spectral solver for the axisymmetric Jeans equations: fast dynamical modelling of galaxies with arbitrary anisotropy: Validation and Performance

 The gNFW break radius is set to $r_s = 10\,R_{\rm e}$.
 This choice is motivated by the empirical relation between the stellar half-mass radius and halo size, $r_{1/2} \approx 0.015\,R_{200}$ \citep{Kravtsov2013}.
 Using the approximation $r_{1/2} \approx (4/3)R_{\rm e}$ for a Sérsic $n=4$ profile \citep[Table~2]{Ciotti1991}, this relation can be rewritten as $r_s \approx 89\,R_{\rm e}/c_{200}$.
 For a representative halo concentration of $c_{200} \approx 9$ \citep[e.g.][]{Dutton2014nfw}, this yields $r_s \approx 10\,R_{\rm e}$.
 This scale is much larger than the typical field of view and ensures the test probes a regime where the potential has not yet reached its asymptotic Keplerian form.

-This setup describes a non-self-consistent model where the stellar component acts as a tracer in a total potential that I assume to be spherical to provide an exact benchmark.
-This configuration is widely used in the dynamical modelling of real galaxies \citep[e.g.][]{Poci2017, Lu2024}.
-Crucially, rather than comparing the spectral solution to a standard numerical integration, I compare it against the \emph{analytic} solution for the Jeans equations of an MGE tracer in a spherical MGE potential, which I derive in \autoref{sec:analytic_solution}.
+This setup describes a composite model where the stellar component acts as a tracer in a total potential that I assume to be spherical to provide an exact test case.
+This configuration is widely used in the dynamical modelling of real galaxies \citep[e.g.][]{Poci2017, Lu2024DynPop5}.
+Crucially, rather than employing the exact gradients as in the previous sections, here I use the standard MGE implementation described in \cref{sec:mge}.
+This allows me to validate the ease of use of the method for general applications where analytic gradients are not available.
+I compare the numerical result against the \emph{analytic} solution for the Jeans equations of a spheroidal MGE tracer in a spherical MGE potential, which I derive in \cref{sec:analytic_jeans_mge}.
 By using identical MGE coefficients for both the solver and the analytic formulae, I isolate the discretization errors of the PDE solver from any errors associated with MGE fitting.

+For all the tests with Satoh, power-law, and Sérsic, I used radial grid boundaries $r_{\min}=\min(\sigma_{\rm MGE})$ and $r_{\max}=30$ (in the units of the plots).
+This rather arbitrary value of $r_{\max}$, which is about twice the size of the plot and corresponds to just $3\,R_{\rm e}$ for the Sérsic profile, was meant to illustrate the robustness of the Robin condition compared to a Dirichlet one.

-The results are presented in \autoref{fig:mge_maps} and \autoref{fig:mge_convergence}.
-Despite the high dynamic range of the $n=4$ profile, the spectral method recovers the analytic solution with a maximum relative error of $\sim 0.15$ per cent.
-The convergence properties analysed in \autoref{fig:mge_convergence} confirm that the Robin boundary condition (\autoref{eq:robin_bc}) restores exponential convergence, achieving a precision of $\sim 10^{-4}$ with a modest $30 \times 15$ grid.
-This confirms the method is robust for modelling realistic density profiles of galaxies with dark halos.
+The results are presented in \cref{fig:mge_maps} and \cref{fig:mge_convergence}.
+Despite the high dynamic range of the $n=4$ profile, the spectral method recovers the analytic solution with a maximum relative error $<0.1$ per cent.
+The convergence properties analysed in \cref{fig:mge_convergence} confirm that the Robin boundary condition (\cref{eq:robin_bc}) restores exponential convergence, achieving a precision of $\sim 10^{-3}$ with a modest $26 \times 13$ grid.
+This confirms the method is robust for modelling realistic density profiles of galaxies with variable curvature and dark halos.